- Download our Moving to Saudi Arabia Guide (PDF)

 Crime in Saudi Arabia

-Most expats live in Western compounds where security is tight, and burglary and armed robbery are not a concern.
+Most expats live in expat compounds where security is tight, and burglary and armed robbery are not a concern.
 Nevertheless, petty theft does occur on the streets of Saudi towns and cities, and opportunistic theft from vehicles also occurs.
 Expats should always be alert when walking in the street and keep all valuables out of sight.

 Terrorism in Saudi Arabia

 Many governments warn their citizens about the risk of possible terrorist attacks in Saudi Arabia, particularly against Western targets and Saudi oil infrastructure.